Petro Poroshenko: NSDC sanctions

 On 12 February 2025, Poroshenko was sanctioned by Zelenskyy through the National Security and Defense Council of Ukraine on suspicion of "high treason" and assisting a terrorist organization, which Poroshenko said was "politically motivated".
 Apart from Poroshenko, four other oligarchs—Ihor Kolomoyskyi, Gennadiy Bogolyubov, Kostyantyn Zhevago and Viktor Medvedchuk—were also sanctioned.
 The next day, the Ukrainian Prosecutor General's Office announced the opening of criminal investigations against Poroshenko and other sanctioned individuals.

 Members of European Solidarity blocked the podium of the Verkhovna Rada for two days in protest, and Poroshenko said on 16 February he would go to court against the sanctions.

 Panama and Paradise Papers

 Poroshenko was named in the Paradise Papers.
 He set up an offshore company in the British Virgin Islands during the peak of the war in Donbas.
 Leaked documents from the Panama Papers show he registered the company, Prime Asset Partners Ltd, on 21 August 2014.
 Records in Cyprus show him as the firm's only shareholder.
 He said that he had done nothing wrong, and the legal firm, Avellum, overseeing the sale of Roshen, his confectionery company, said that "any allegations of tax evasion (were) groundless".
 The anti-corruption group Transparency International believes that the "creation of businesses while serving as president is a direct violation of the constitution".
 A similar explanation was given by current President Zelenskyy when he was named in the Pandora Papers.

+Ukrainian firm Investment Capital Ukraine (ICU), known for their financial partnership with Poroshenko, said their contract with the former President ended in April 2016, at the same time that the Panama Papers leak revealed that Poroshenko had set up an offshore in the British Virgin Islands to manage his companies on the same day as the Battle of Ilovaisk, which turned the tide of the war to Russia’s favor.